BrNi05/parallax/README.md

 # Parallax Technical Analysis Package

 A 2+1 component technical analysis tool collection for traders.<br />
-It consits of Parallax Main (PX) and Parallax Extension (PX-E) open-source scripts, and the TradingView built-in Volume indicator as a basic extension.<br />
+It consists of Parallax Main (PX) and Parallax Extension (PX-E) open-source scripts, and the TradingView built-in Volume indicator as a basic extension.<br />
-Written in PineScript, and can be used on TradingView.
-Just copy and paste the codes, and add the Volume indicator from the built-in library.<br />
+Written in PineScript, therefore can only be used on TradingView.
+Just copy and paste the codes into two separate empty script, and add the Volume indicator from the built-in library.<br />

 ## Parallax Main Functions